Spinal Cord Injury

 The level of spinal cord injury is determined by which vertebrae have been injured

 “Spinal cord injury” (SCI) refers to any injury of the neural elements within the spinal cord.
 SCI can occur from either trauma or disease to the vertebral column or the spinal cord itself.
 Generally, most spinal cord injuries are the result of trauma to the vertebral column.
 These injuries can affect the spinal cord’s ability to send and receive messages from the brain to the body systems.

-33 individual vertebrae called the vertebrae column or the spinal column, or the backbone surround the spinal cord.
+33 individual vertebrae called the vertebral column or the spinal column, or the backbone surrounds the spinal cord.
 The vertebrae have different names depending on their location.
 7 cervical vertebrae located in the neck.
 12 thoracic vertebrae in the upper back.
 5 lumbar vertebrae in the lower back.
 5 fused sacral vertebrae in the hip area and 4 fused vertebrae in the coccyx (tailbone).